SilkRose/Pony/stories/chaotic-crush/04-genuine-gift.md

 # Genuine Gift

-Discord knocks on Fluttershy's door as he nervously holds a present.
+Discord knocks on Fluttershy's door, nervously holding a present behind his back.

 After what feels like an eternity, Fluttershy opens the door.
 "Hello Fluttershy, can I come in?
 I have something for you."

 "You do?
-Oh, sure!
-Actually– I had something for you too," Fluttershy replies.
+Oh, sure!," Fluttershy replies.
+"Actually– I had something for you too

 Fluttershy leads him inside and they sit down.
 Discord presents his box to her.
-It's wrapped in a cute butterfly themed paper.
+It's wrapped in a cute butterfly-themed paper.

 Fluttershy presents her gift to Discord.
 It's a plain cardboard box.